Road Trip Spain

-Of all the countries we have visited – and it stands at about 36 now – one of my top five favourite countries would have to be Spain.
+Of all the countries we have visited – and it stands at about 46 now – one of my top five favourite countries would have to be Spain.
 It’s a mixture of the food, wine, music, language, customs, scenery, climate, people – what can I say, it’s got everything!
-We have been there a couple of times now, the most recently stopping at various Spanish ports on our Iberian cruise, after earlier spending a week in Barcelona, and before that in 2010 when we did a three week road trip.
+We have been there a few of times now, stopping at various Spanish ports on a couple of cruises, spending a week in Barcelona in 2015, and the first time in 2010 when we did a three week road trip.

-That began with me flying to Madrid on my own and spending a week helping to teach English to Spanish professionals in a live-in workshop situation referred to as Vaughan Town, just to the north west of Madrid in a place called El Barco De Ávila.
+That began with me flying to Madrid on my own and spending a week helping to teach English to Spanish professionals in a live-in workshop situation referred to as Vaughan Town, just to the north west of Madrid near the village of El Barco De Ávila.

 It also meant that I did some sightseeing in Segovia and Madrid on my own for a few days before hubby joined me and we headed off on the road to do an independent tour of southern Spain.